The Cat Came Back: Versions of the song

-He was sitting on the porch the very next day.

 Every second beat is emphasized (emphasized beats are shown underlined in bold).

 Each line of text in the above has eight beats, and usually the chords fall (piano) or begin (organ) on the capitalized words.

 The chord progression repeats every 8 beats, so one might think of the song as being in either 2/ time or 8/ time (whichever denominator is used for reference time, i.e. 2/4 or 8/4 time if the beat is a quarter note, etc.).
 The pattern of 2/ and 8/ is similar to the beat pattern in "Twinkle Twinkle Little Star", but phase-shifted by 180 degrees (since the song starts on a weak beat rather than the strong beat beginning of "Twinkle Twinkle").

 A later version of the song emerged during the Cold War, in which the final verse made references to the "atom bomb" and "H-bomb", and the subsequent destruction of the human race.

-Key

-Many versions are in a major key, but there are some versions in a minor key.
-The chord progression for many of the minor-key versions is Em, D, C, B.